arturavagyan2/MA_Group_Project/csv_files/README.md

-# If package should be run based on the real data, the database shoulde be updated:
+# If package should be run based on the real data, the database should be updated:

 ## HOW?
 Here are the steps: